metagenomics/metagenomics-tk/README.md

 where
  *  /shared/directory/test is a directory that is shared between multiple machines.
- * PROFILE can be either `local` or `slurm` depending on which environment the pipeline should be executed.
+ * PROFILE can be either `standard` (local use) or `slurm` depending on which environment the pipeline should be executed.

 **Note!** Metabolomics part is currently excluded from full pipeline run.